Effective as of: 10.15.2020

 It is recommended that passwords be:

-- Between 5 and 8 alphanumeric characters long;
+- The 8 and more alphanumeric and special characters long;

 With the exception of temporary passwords created by the Security Officer or Associate, the owner of the user ID must create passwords.

 - Good choices for passwords are:

 - Alphabetic characters mixed with numbers.

 Poor choices for passwords are: